 Later, child imitated the sounds of adults.
 But imitation is not unique to children.
 French sociologist Gabriel Tarde (1843 – 1904) even believed that the whole social life is largely based on human instinct of imitating each to other and everyday life confirms this statement.
 Imitation is typical for animals, so we might think that it is one of the instincts in the animal world.
 During formation of language, imitation provides communicative properties of language, i.e. understanding between people through involuntary standardization of sound signals.
 Closely associated with nature, primitive man imitated not only other men but beasts too.
 Accordingly, some of his tones must had to be just as inarticulate as the sounds uttered by animals.
 This assumption seems the more logical going out that man is descended from an unknown for us primate species.
 However, without coming into this complex issue, the same can be argued on the basis that many ancient languages had compound sounds such as aspirated bh, dh, gh, th, kh, gwh, qwh, africate dz, ts, ps, ks, labial gw, qw, tw, pw, which were simplified subsequently in many languages.
 In addition to these sounds, some facts have been revealed in the course of the studies give reason to believe the existence in many ancient languages sibilant affricate rz, rs, lž, lš, which eventually disappeared entirely excepting the Czech language which has a sibilant vibrant ř.

-In contrary to the phonetics, the morphology of languages was becoming ever more complicated.
-Primarily all words had no signs of a particular parts of speech and only later the diversity of modern morphology developed from the first categories of name and verb.
-Consideration of the general fund of the Nostratic vocabulary suggests that the verb category was arisen as the first and subsequently certain verbs developed in substantives.
-Comprehension of nature of verbal names gave impetus to the formation of the original nouns.
-It is noteworthy that the largest group among the verbs was consisted by the words of technological semantics ("to beat", "to cut", "to split", "to bend").
+In contrary to phonetics, the morphology of languages was becoming ever more complicated.
+Primarily all words had no signs of particular parts of speech and only later the diversity of modern morphology developed from the first categories of name and verb.
+Consideration of the general fund of the Nostratic vocabulary suggests that the verb category arose as the first and subsequently certain verbs developed in substantives.
+Comprehension of the nature of verbal names gave impetus to the formation of the original nouns.
+It is noteworthy that the largest group among the verbs was consisted of the words of technological semantics ("to beat", "to cut", "to split", "to bend").